Damiennsoh/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Replace all characters A and C
+Create a script that removes all letters